 What Is Passive Income?

 Passive income is money you earn in a way that requires little to no daily effort to maintain.
 Some passive income ideas—like renting out property or building a blog—may take some work to get up and running, but they could eventually earn you money while you sleep.

 Why Build Passive Income?

 Your income is your greatest wealth-building tool—a tool that typically requires your active participation in the form of a full-time job.
 You know what I’m talking about!
-Even if you love your job, I’m willing to bet you wouldn’t mind earning some extra income without the blood, sweat, tears, and time commitment of another job.
-In fact, there are several benefits.
-Building a passive income:
+Even if you love your job, I’m willing to bet you wouldn’t mind earning some extra income without the blood, sweat, tears and time commitment of another job.
+Here’s what building a passive income can do for you:

 Increase your wealth-building plan